ShabbyX/RTAI/README.md

 I have also added the showroom of RTAI in this repository.

-This repository does not keep track of RTAI's history.
-The initial commit of this repository is set at RTAI 3.9.
+This repository does not keep track of RTAI's history before version 3.9, which is the initial commit of this repository.
 Currently, the `vulcano` branch tracks any changes to the `vulcano` module of the original CVS repository, as well as containing its `showroom` module.
 This branch will always be merged into `master`, so that this branch would contain the latest RTAI development, plus